jackellenberger/emojme/README.md

 Commands: (pick 1)
   download                 download all emoji from given subdomain to json
       -s, --subdomain <value>  slack subdomain.
-Can be specified multiple times, paired with respective token.
-      -t, --token <value>      slack user token. ususaly starts xox*-...
-Can be specified multiple times, paired with respective subdomains.
+Can be specified multiple times, paired with respective token. (default: ) -t, --token <value>      slack user token. ususaly starts xox*-...
+Can be specified multiple times, paired with respective subdomains. (default: )
-      --save <user>            save all of <user>'s emoji to disk. specify "all" to save all emoji.
       --bust-cache             force a redownload of all cached info.
-      --no-output              prevent writing of files.
+      --no-output              prevent writing of files in build/ and log/ --verbose                log debug messages to console
+      --save <user>            save all of <user>'s emoji to disk at build/$subdomain/$user --save-all               save all emoji from all users to disk at build/$subdomain --save-all-by-user       save all emoji from all users to disk at build/$subdomain/$user -h, --help               output usage information

   upload                   upload emoji from json to given subdomain
       -s, --subdomain <value>  slack subdomain.
 Can be specified multiple times, paired with respective token.